NAIA all but bans transgender athletes from women's sports. NCAA vows to ensure 'fair competition'

 The NAIA Council of Presidents approved the policy in a 20-0 vote at its annual convention in Kansas City, Missouri.
 The NAIA, which oversees some 83,000 athletes competing in more than 25 sports, is believed to be the first college sports organization to take such a step.

-According to the transgender participation policy, all athletes may participate in NAIA-sponsored male sports but only athletes whose biological sex assigned at birth is female and have not begun hormone therapy will be allowed participate in women’s sports.
+According to the transgender participation policy, which goes into effect in August, all athletes may participate in NAIA-sponsored male sports but only athletes whose biological sex assigned at birth is female and have not begun hormone therapy will be allowed participate in women’s sports.

-— RELATED: NAIA policy bans transgender athletes from women’s sports, but not men’s —
+A student who has begun hormone therapy may participate in activities such as workouts, practices and team activities, but not in intercollegiate competition.

-A student who has begun hormone therapy may participate in activities such as workouts, practices and team activities, but not in interscholastic competition.
+NAIA programs in competitive cheer and competitive dance are open to all students.
+The NAIA policy notes every other sport “includes some combination of strength, speed and stamina, providing competitive advantages for male student-athletes.”

-“With the exception of competitive cheer and competitive dance, the NAIA created separate categories for male and female participants,” the NAIA said.
-“Each NAIA sport includes some combination of strength, speed and stamina, providing competitive advantages for male student-athletes.
-As a result, the NAIA policy for transgender student-athletes applies to all sports except for competitive cheer and competitive dance, which are open to all students.”
+NAIA President and CEO Jim Carr said in an interview with The Associated Press he understands the policy will generate controversy but that it was deemed best for member schools for competitive reasons.

 Shiwali Patel, senior counsel at the National Women’s Law Center, said her organization was outraged by the NAIA policy.